HomeSpan/SomfyPlus/docs/README.md

 * a button labeled "MY" that serves two purposes -
   * if the shade is moving, pressing the MY button stops the motor
   * if the shade it stopped, pressing the MY button moves the shade to a predefined position (the "MY" position)
-* a PROG button that is used to put the motor into programming mode so you can add additional remotes
+* a PROGRAM button that is used to put the motor into programming mode so you can add additional remotes
 * a channel SELECTOR button, if the remote allows the user to control more than one shade or screen

 Based on the **superb** work by [Pushstack](https://pushstack.wordpress.com/somfy-rts-protocol/) and other contributors, who reverse-engineered and documented the Somfy-RTS protcols (much thanks!), we can construct a fully-functional, *HomeKit-enabled*, multi-channel Somfy remote using an ESP32, a simple RF transmitter, and the Arduino [HomeSpan Library](https://github.com/HomeSpan/HomeSpan).